Tenyoh ( Ms. )

 Artist Statement

-My former occupation as an international health-care worker provided me with opportunities to associate with people with diverse backgrounds.
+My former occupation as an international healthcare worker provided me with opportunities to associate with people from diverse backgrounds.
 The hands-on experience taught me that emotional commonalities were more striking than our differences.
 I believe this is true between individuals, across different cultures, and throughout human history.
 Therefore, my art does not represent any particular group of people.
-It depicts human nature collectively, capturing both strength and weakness that may co-exist in the same heart.
+It depicts human nature collectively, capturing both strengths and weaknesses that may co-exist in the same heart.
 Even though my choice of art media has shifted from oil painting to ceramic sculpting, the central theme has remained unchanged.

 Bio

-In Japan, where I was born, I studied sumi-e (brush and ink) technique.
+In Japan, where I was born, I studied brush and ink technique.
 In the USA I turned my attention to oils.
 Since 2012, I have been pursuing a full-time career as a self-taught ceramic sculptor.
-After having been juried into nationally recognized sculpture shows, I now seek solo or joint exhibits regionally.
-In addition, I teach clay hand-building (from intro to sculpting) to adults and teens in schools and non-profit organizations.
-My recently discovered passion is to share my love of clay work with the blind and visually-impaired or with adults with all intellectual abilities.
+A South Dakota Arts Council’s Fellowship Grant, a recognition of artistic excellence, was awarded to me in 2023.
+With the encouraging achievement, I continue to seek solo or joint exhibits regionally.
+In addition, I teach clay hand-building (from intro to sculpting).
+I am especially excited about sharing my expertise with intellectually disabled adults and visually impaired seniors.